My first sports trading market

 So when you see trading images like the one I have posted.
 Realise that if you want to reach the same goal, there are no shortcuts.
 If you take one, it will probably influence your chances of success.
 But if you are prepared to work hard enough for long enough, then there is no reason you couldn’t achieve the same!

-Ultimately, you need to get a good understanding of what you are doing, the tactics you use, the market, the sport, and then build the confidence to act on your information.
+Ultimately, you need to get a good understanding of what you are doing, the tactics you use, the market, and the sport, then build the confidence to act on your information.
 There isn’t really a shortcut to confidence, it’s just experience.

 To gain that experience, just keep practising and try not to do anything silly to reach your goals.
 As long as you are doing the right thing, time will always reward you.